1 Chronicles 2

 Notes

-The twelve sons are listed in a distinctive order that differs from every other listing in the Old Testament.
-The first six (Reuben through Zebulun) are the sons of Leah, listed in birth order.
-Then come Dan (son of Bilhah), Joseph and Benjamin (sons of Rachel), Naphtali (son of Bilhah), and Gad and Asher (sons of Zilpah).
-This grouping places the sons of Rachel and Bilhah together in the middle, flanked by Leah's sons and Zilpah's sons.
-The order likely reflects the Chronicler's particular organizational scheme rather than strict birth order or maternal grouping.
+The twelve sons appear in an order unlike any other Old Testament list.
+The first six, from Reuben through Zebulun, are Leah's sons in birth order.
+Then come Dan, Joseph and Benjamin, Naphtali, and finally Gad and Asher.
+This arrangement places Rachel's sons and Bilhah's sons in the middle, framed by Leah's sons and Zilpah's sons.
+The order likely reflects the Chronicler's own design rather than strict birth order or a simple maternal grouping.

-The name יִשְׂרָאֵל is used rather than "Jacob," continuing the pattern from 1 Chronicles 1:34.
-The Chronicler consistently prefers the covenant name, emphasizing the theological identity of the people rather than the personal history of the patriarch.
+The text uses the name יִשְׂרָאֵל rather than "Jacob," continuing the pattern from 1 Chronicles 1:34.
+The Chronicler consistently prefers the covenant name, stressing the theological identity of the people rather than the patriarch's personal story.

 The Line of Judah to David (vv.
 3-17)